drive responsibly. stay alive.

 and most important - Driving with Confidence and a Positive Attitude!

-NOTE: as of January 1st, 2011, your teen MUST complete all of their BTW's within nine months of starting this course. failure to complete the BTW requirements within nine months will result in a cancellation of their permit until additional fees have been paid to complete the course.
+NOTE: as of January 1st, 2011, your teen MUST complete all of their BTW's within nine months of starting this course. failure to complete the BTW requirements within nine months will result in a cancellation of their permit until additional fees ($30 per BTW drive still left to complete) have been paid to complete the course.

 Your child will be required to meet ALL of these standards in order to take their final drivers exam: